Installation¶

 - Docker with

-docker compose - Python (I recommend installing uv)
+docker compose - Python

 - Clone this repository:

-- Install the project dependencies.
+- Install the project dependencies:

-- Run the setup wizard.
+- Run the setup wizard:

-The wizard asks only for:
+The wizard asks for:

-stack_fqdn(the URL for your server - must start withapi-) - embedded MQTT or your own broker
+555and8881 - embedded MQTT or your own broker

 - whether to use Cloudflare DNS-01 auto-renew